ewolff/microservice-atom/README.md

 used for the communication between microservices.
 Atom is originally designed to let users subscribe to feeds like blogs.
 Any new blog post is published in the feed.
-However, this approach can be used for data such as order information, too.
+However, this approach can be used for data such as information about order, too.

 The project creates Docker containers.